anr-multitrans/Robot_MuSHR/index.md

 permalink: /
 ---

-# Focus on writing good documentation
+# Guidance for MuSHR Users
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+This guide is intended to give some help to those who are exposed to the MuSHR platform in the MultiTrans project.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
+[View it on GitHub][Robot MuSHR repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---